The Tax Consequences of a Foreclosed Home

 - The home was your primary residence.

-- You lived in it for at least two of the last five.
+- You lived in it for at least two of the past five years.

 Individual taxpayers can exclude $250,000, and married taxpayers filing jointly can double that amount.
 Some additional rules apply.
 If the foreclosed property was mixed-use—it was your primary residence at one time and a secondary residence at another time—you may still qualify for an exclusion from capital gains tax under the modified rules for calculating your gain or loss.

-As of 2017, the tax rate on long-term capital gains for properties, those owned a year or longer, is 15 percent for taxpayers who fall in the 25 through 35 percent tax brackets.
+As of 2017, the tax rate on long-term capital gains for properties owned one year or longer is 15 percent for taxpayers who fall in the 25 percent through 35 percent tax brackets.
 The rate is 20 percent for those who fall into the 39.6 tax bracket.
-Homeowners who fall into the 10 or 15 percent tax bracket may not have to pay a capital gains tax at all.
+Homeowners who fall into the 10 percent or 15 percent tax bracket may not have to pay a capital gains tax at all.
 If you owned your home for less than a year, you must pay capital gains tax at the same rate applied to your regular income—in other words, according to your tax bracket.